notNilton/orion-aiicp/README.md

-# Artificial Intelligence Image Pipeline
+# ClariPix - An Artificial Intelligence Image Correction Pipeline

 This Python script uses artificial intelligence techniques to process and transform an input image.
 The pipeline includes pixelation, palette reduction, dithering, and contrast enhancement.